Asian shares slip on jitters over inflation, interest rates

-BANGKOK (AP) — Shares fell Wednesday in Asia as investors weighed the possibility that inflation might prompt central banks to adjust their ultra-low interest rate policies.
+BANGKOK (AP) — Shares fell Wednesday in Asia as investors weighed the possibility that inflation might prompt central banks to adjust their ultra-low interest rate policies, despite reassurances from the chair of the Federal Reserve.

+Hong Kong led the decline, losing 3.1% to 29,687.63 after the government announced it was raising the stamp tax on stock transactions to 0.13% from 0.1%.
+The increased revenue would help boost tax coffers as the government spends more to pull the economy out of its pandemic doldrums.

+Hong Kong's government announced pandemic relief measures worth $15.4 billion to help the territory recovery from the blow to its economy, which contracted 6.1% last year.
+The measures include loans for the unemployed, consumption vouchers and tax relief.
+Hong Kong Finance Minister Paul Chan forecast the economy is set to grow 3.5% to 5.5% this year.

+The move to raise the tax on stock trading, the first in three decades, pulled shares in Hong Kong Exchanges & Clearing Ltd., which runs the bourse, down by as much as 12.4%.
+It closed 8.7% lower.

-Investors remain increasingly focused on a big tick up in bond yields and how it affects stock valuations.
+More broadly, investors increasingly are focusing on a big tick up in bond yields and how it affects stock valuations, analysts say.

 The large amount of stimulus being pumped into economies has been a factor in pushing bond yields higher, giving some investors pause as it revives worries about inflation that have been nearly nonexistent for more than a decade.